WINKgroup/winkit-android-okcore/Readme.md

 ### Controller

 Override the **[CoreController](https://winkgroup.github.io/winkit-android-okcore/okcore/winkit.android.okcore/-core-controller)** to create a model's controller.
-This class join the http calls lifecycle to the view's lifecycle, returning to the view the Api result already converted to the model's classes.
+This class join the http calls lifecycle to the view's lifecycle, returning to view the Api result already converted into model.

 Implementation example of a **CoreController**